league-curriculum/Python-Apprentice/docs/source/getting_started.md

 ## 3: Get the Source Code

-Click this button to "fork" the source code:
+Click this button to "fork" the source code.
+"Forking" is a way to make a copy of the source code repository in your own Github account, but with a link back to our original, so you can get updates.

 <div class="centered">
 <span class="button green"><a href="https://github.com/league-curriculum/Python-Apprentice/fork" target="_blank" >